oracle-livelabs/oci/faaas/review-fusion-env/review-fusion-env.md

 In case when Oracle-authorized personnel needs to access resources to troubleshoot or help resolve an issue with your applications environment.
 Break Glass provides you with the ability to temporarily grant access to Oracle Support using a securely administered workflow.

 Key features of Break Glass with Oracle Managed Access include:
-- Provides the operator temporary user credentials for a specific duration.
+- Provides the operator with temporary user credentials for a specific duration.
 - Specifies the access level for the representative.
 - Creates logs of all actions, providing an audit trail.